Summer Tanager. Photo by Peter Hogan, Audubon Photography Awards.

 Blue Heron Nature Preserve

 Time: 8:00 AM to 10:30 AM Leader: Rob McDonough Cost: Free Limited to 20 participants Location: Atlanta, GA (Fulton County) Difficulty Level: Easy, walking on packed dirt trails Rain Date: May 17 Join us at the Blue Heron Nature Preserve for an exciting adventure into the urban bird habitat!
 Our walk will focus on the enchanting world of migratory species and year-round residents, including vibrant songbirds, industrious woodpeckers, and elegant waterfowl.
 This experience is perfect for beginner birders and families looking to connect with nature.
-Prepare for a fun-filled morning of exploration and discovery as we spot these fascinating creatures together. |
+Prepare for a fun-filled morning of exploration and discovery as we spot these fascinating creatures together.
+Event is now full.
+Please fill out waiting list form here. |

 Harris Neck National Wildlife Refuge